Java Program to Convert a String to Int

 - Any character of the string is not a digit of the specified radix, except that the first character may be a minus sign ‘-‘ (‘\u002D’) or plus sign ‘+’ (‘\u002B’) provided that the string is longer than length 1

 Let’s take a random code snippet further understand the illustrations better.

 String str=”0111”; int t=Integer.parseInt(str); System.out.println(t);

-The output for above code snippet will be 111.
-So in cases where leading zeroes are important(in binary representations) avoid using parseInt() method.
+For the above code, the snippet output is 111.
+So, in the cases where leading zeroes are important(in binary representations) avoid using the parseInt() method.

 parseInt("20") returns 20 parseInt("+20") returns 20 parseInt("-20") returns -20